-The North Carolina Retired School Personnel (NCRSP) is a division of the North Carolina Association of Educators (NCAE) and represents more than 10,000 retired educators.
+The North Carolina Retired School Personnel (NCRSP) is a division of the North Carolina Association of Educators (NCAE) and represents almost 10,000 retired educators.
 Members of NCRSP include all retired school system employees, both certified and non-certified.

 NCRSP is organized into 10 geographic regions and 100 local units, with a state office in Raleigh at the NCAE Center.
 Our Executive Board meets twice yearly comprised of: a President, Vice President, Treasurer, Secretary, Regional Directors, State Committee chairs, one immediate past President and two Executive Board elected representatives.

 - To support NCAE and NEA in programs to advance the quality of education and promote the welfare of members

 - To lobby the State General Assembly on legislation related to the State Retirement System and the State Health Plan

 - To encourage members to actively influence federal and state legislators on legislation that impacts the quality of retirement living for members of the Division and other retirees

 - To cooperate with the National Retired Teachers Association (NRTA); a division of the American Association of Retired Persons (AARP); and other organizations of retirees with common goals in promoting programs of mutual concern